 - Receive unlimited and ongoing access to free alumni learning resources, video lectures, and discussion forums, as well as invite-only events and special offers after completion of the course

 - Receive ongoing support post-course through webinars and case review

-- Optional clinical attachments are also available at dedicated dermatology clinics
+- Have the opportunity to participate in optional clinical attachments at dedicated dermatology clinics

 Module 1: Common benign lesions, pigmentary conditions and skin infections – Christopher Ross